Fetus in fetu: Hypotheses of development

 There are two main hypotheses about the development of fetus in fetu.

 Teratoma hypothesis

 Fetus in fetu may be a very highly differentiated form of dermoid cyst, itself a highly differentiated form of mature teratoma.

 Parasitic twin hypothesis

 Fetus in fetu may be a parasitic twin fetus growing within its host twin.
 Very early in a monozygotic twin pregnancy, in which both fetuses share a common placenta, one fetus wraps around and envelops the other.
 The enveloped twin becomes a parasite, in that its survival depends on the survival of the host twin, by drawing on the host twin's blood supply.
 The parasitic twin is anencephalic (without a brain) and lacks some internal organs, and as such is unable to survive on its own.
-As the host twin has to "feed" the enveloped twin from the nutrients received over a single umbilical cord, they usually die before birth.